 3. Slicked-back undercut

-The classic of all classics, tell your boys this is literal street style right here.
-Ask your barber to leave at least four inches of hair at the top for a length that can neatly be slicked back à la scallywag—or you know, to keep hair out of your face while typing out reports in your cube.
+The classic of all classics, tell your boys this is a literal street style right here.
+Ask your barber to leave at least four inches of hair at the top for a length that can neatly be slicked back à la scallywag—or you know, to keep hair out of your face while working.

 4. Comb-over undercut